How to Fertilize Pepper Plants

 If you are serious about the quality of your garden’s produce, you know that fertilizing properly is paramount to your success.
 It isn’t difficult, as long as you understand some basic principles.
 Pepper plants, in particular, will respond well to a little extra attention at the beginning of their growth stages.
 And like most other garden vegetables, they will do a happy dance with some high quality organic compost mixed into the soil.

-Be sure to not plant seeds or set young plants out until the last chance of frost has passed.
+Be sure to not set young plants out until the last chance of frost has passed.
 All types of peppers like the weather hot, so keep them indoors or in a cold frame until the time is right.
 Also, make sure to provide a full-sun location for growing all varieties of peppers.